Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 Musician Dan Lorenzo (guitarist) was a highly integral component to many of my own earlier, formative music years.
-His song writing abilities and guitar playing talent were the creative catalyst for the legendary Eighties power metal/thrash band Hades.
-In that band he helped pioneer the music and sound of the East Coast’s own take on underground music.
+His songwriting abilities and guitar playing talent were the creative catalysts for the legendary Eighties power metal/thrash band Hades.
+In that band, he helped pioneer the music and sound of the East Coast’s own take on underground music.

 Active for over twenty years, Hades released six revered official albums and myriad singles and splits, while also being included on numerous compilations.
 The band holds a highly revered place in the heads and hearts of metal lovers both old and new to this very day.
 From Hades, Dan’s creative Jones led to the formation of the amazing Non-Fiction, a band that was quite ahead of its time in my opinion.

 Non-Fiction‘s early Nineties existence resulted in three incredible, forward-thinking studio releases (1991’s ‘Preface’, 1992’s ‘In The Know’, and 1996’s ‘It’s A Wonderful Lie…’).
 The band’s take on darker progressive metal registered quite well with listeners and fans.
 It was another so-called feather in the cap for the artistry that Dan Lorenzo encapsulates.

 During the early to mid-2000s, Dan worked as a solo artist and released three phenomenal full-length albums and one EP.
 On these, he explored a vast swath of differing styles of music and blurred the lines for those obsessed with genre-labeling.
 Before that decade was over, Lorenzo was part of The Cursed alongside fellow New Jersey staple, Bobby “Blitz” Ellsworth (Overkill).
 Their one and only album to date thus far, 2007’s ‘Room Full Of Sinners’, was another landmark where Dan’s creative prowess was displayed.